Nodnarboen/k8s-workshop/labs/lab3/README.md

 As per the official instructions [here](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/installation-and-operation/further-integrations/connect-your-kubernetes-clusters-to-dynatrace/) for the Kubernetes integration, you will need to setup an Environment Activegate first.

-### 1. Install an Environment Activegate
+### 1. Create infrastructure for Activegate

-1. Within the Google Cloud Shell, enter the following to create a new Compute Engine VM Instance for our Activegate.
+1.1 Within the Google Cloud Shell, enter the following to create a new Compute Engine VM Instance for our Activegate.

 ``` bash
 gcloud compute instances create dynatrace-activegate \